How To Write Meta Descriptions Your Customers Will Love

 - CTAs: Discover more…

 - Think of your meta description as an advert.
 You have a short window to grab the user’s attention and entice them to engage with your brand.
 Be sure to include a call to action within your meta description, using action language such as “Shop for…”, “Discover more…”, “Sign up for a free trial…”, “Learn more about…”.

 Getting your website to the top of Google search results is great, but if the user doesn’t click through – or doesn’t take action/interact when they land on your site – then what was the value in obtaining that user?
 If this is the type of engagement you’re seeing, then this could be a sign that your meta descriptions may be providing misleading – or poor – information.

 Focus on writing a meta description that’s designed with your user in mind, understanding what they’re interested in and focus on nurturing these visitors.
 If may be that, upon revisiting your meta descriptions – following our top tips – that it comes to light that you’re on-page content is actually the biggest issue on your site.
 If that’s the case, write some excellent meta descriptions and quickly follow this up with some content rewriting for your site; always bearing in mind your prospective user/customers point of view.

-If you'd like expert assistance with your search and digital marketing strategies, get in touch today for a free - no obligation - proposal.
+If you'd like expert assistance with your search and digital marketing strategies, contact us via the form below or ring us on 01603 515007 today, for a free - no obligation - proposal.